-When finished with the 240V settings, change the alarm settings back for the 208V configuration.
-Follow steps 1-19 above, changing the Pre-alarm Trip to 132V and the Alarm Trip to 134V.
+When finished with the 240V settings, change the alarm settings back to the 208V configuration.
+Follow steps in Achieving 240V Three-Phase in 208V Three-Phase (Parallel Low Wye) Configuration, changing the prealarm trip to 132V and the alarm trip to 134V.

-NOTE: Verify the pre-alarm trip setting is adjusted before the alarm trip setting in order to set the alarm trip setting
+NOTE: Verify the pre-alarm trip setting is adjusted before the alarm trip setting in order to set the alarm trip setting.